Kevincs14/BYTE/README.md

 Motivation

 ## Tech Stack
-- Frontend: React.js, CSS3, HTML5
+- Frontend: JS, CSS, HTML
-- Backend: Node.js, Express.js
+- Backend:  Python and Flask
-- Database: MongoDB
 - Authentication: JWT (JSON Web Tokens)
 - Deployment: Currently in progress.
 The app will be deployed soon for public access.